Uncover the 7 key types and concepts of urban planning critical for developing sustainable and efficient cities. Contact us for more information!

 1. Strategic Urban Planning

-Strategic urban planning focuses on setting high-level goals and determining desired areas of growth for a city or metropolitan area.
-The result of the planning process is a strategic plan—also called the development plan, core strategy, or comprehensive plan.
+Strategic Urban Planning focuses on setting high-level goals and determining desired areas of growth for a city or metropolitan area.
 The strategic plan’s goals may include easing transportation throughout the city, creating more community spaces, improving citizens’ quality of life, or encouraging people to visit or move to the city.

 Your city likely has a variety of plans across different departments and within different areas (public health, infrastructure, capital improvement, etc.).
 It can be very difficult to see how all the pieces fit together, and to make sure everyone is working to achieve a unified vision.